45 recommended for payment under Troubles Permanent Disablement Payment Scheme

 Of the 2,600 applications so far, 900 cases have been passed to Capita for medical assessment, 200 have been returned to the board, and more than 110 determinations have been made.

-Mr Bullick said around 45 have been determined have been recommended as eligible for payment.
+Mr Bullick said around 45 of those determined have been recommended as eligible for payment.

 The scheme was set up after years of campaigning by victims to distribute recognition payments for those seriously injured through no fault of their own in a Troubles-related incident.